hoangduytran/blender-manual/manual/editors/python_console.rst

    Deletes everything between the cursor and the end of the next word.
    If the cursor is in the middle of a word, deletes everything to the end of the current word.
 Copy as Script :kbd:`Shift-Ctrl-C`
-   Copies the full history buffer to the clipboard, this can be pasted into a text file to be used as a Python script.
+   Copies the full history buffer to the clipboard.
+   This can be pasted into a text file to be used as a Python script.
 Cut :kbd:`Ctrl-X`
-   Deletes the selected text and copies it to the clipboard.
+   Copies the selected text into the clipboard and deletes it.
 Copy :kbd:`Ctrl-C`
-   Copy the selection.
+   Copies the selected text into the clipboard.
 Paste :kbd:`Ctrl-V`
-   Paste into the command line.
+   Pastes into the command line.
 Indent :kbd:`Tab`
    Inserts a tab character at the cursor.
 Unindent :kbd:`Shift-Tab`
    Unindents the selection.
 Backward in History :kbd:`Up`
-   Changes the current command to previous command as they appear in the command history.
+   Changes the current command to the previous one from the command history.
 Forward in History :kbd:`Down`
-   Changes the current command to next command as they appear in the command history.
+   Changes the current command to the next one from the command history.
 Autocomplete :kbd:`Tab`
-   See `Auto Completion`_ for more information.
+   See `Auto Completion`_.

 Main View